Even if you were just handling someone else’s money with the best intentions, things might not always work out as you want them to.

 Two elements they all have in common are theft and fraud.

 Theft is generally characterized by the unlawful taking of someone else’s property with an intent to deprive that person of their property.
 Fraud, on the other hand, can be committed through misrepresentations, false promises, or any other form of deceit that may either induce a person to give their property or prevent them from finding out about the theft.
+For more information, speak with an Oklahoma City white collar crime defense attorney at our firm.

 What Are the Penalties for White Collar Crimes?